 And you know what, offer to do those small jobs, those “headaches”.

 A lot of times bigger companies don’t want to do it or they don’t want to put in the extra effort.

-One time there was a situation where the base mould in one hallway was falling off and they couldn’t get anybody to go out there for three or four hours.
+One time there was a situation where the base mold in one hallway was falling off and they couldn’t get anybody to go out there for three or four hours.

 There was a hole in a garage ceiling from a plumbing repair, small hole, really only took a couple hours, no one wanted to do it.

-We do those little things which lead to large the specks on their next big project things.
+We do those little things which lead to larger specs on their next big project.

 Also, offer to write the specs on their next big project.